gecos-lab/PyCalcolAr/README.md

 ## Process Ar/Ar data with PyCalcolAr ##

-Navigate to the root directory of your local PyCalcolAr repository (wherever you have cloned it), right-click and select "Jupyter Lab" (recomended) or "Jupyter Notebook", and Jupyter will open in your web browser.
+Navigate to the root directory of your local PyCalcolAr repository (wherever you have cloned it, e.g. C://<some path>/pycalcolar), right-click and select "Jupyter Lab" (recomended) or "Jupyter Notebook", and Jupyter will open in your web browser.
 Open the "notebooks" directory and run a notebook with a double click.